-Although the syntax described in the following can still be used for specifying types we recommend that Erlang types as described in Types and Function Specification should be added to the source code instead.
+Note that although the syntax described in the following can still be used for specifying types we recommend that Erlang types as described in Types and Function Specification should be added to the source code instead.
 Erlang types will be used unless there is a type alias with the same name.